0xdade/sephiroth/README.md

 ## Supported Servers

-* `nginx` - Makes use of nginx's "ngx_http_geo_module" which is installed by default on Ubuntu 18.10.
+* `nginx` - Makes use of nginx's "ngx_http_geo_module" which is comes with the nginx package in Ubuntu 18.04.
 Optionally supports the use of `proxy_protocol`, in the event that you are using a PROXY-enabled redirector.

 ## Supported Cloud Providers